Meikipop Guide

 macOS Permissions

-macOS users need to grant the following permissions in System Preferences:
+macOS users will need to grant these permissions in System Preferences:

 • Input Monitoring - For hotkey detection